wargabasdat/Seleksi-2022-Tugas-1/api-json-server/README.md

 ## Create the database

 1. The database (`tws_export.json`) is store in the db.json file.
-2. Commit the database to git locally
+2. Commit the database to the git locally
-3.

 _this example will create `/tws-information` object , each resource will have `id`, `name`, `normal_price`, `discounted_price`, `discount_percentage`, `rating`, `review_count`, and `url`_
 ```json